+SPEAKER: My name is (inaudible) from China.
+(Inaudible) Thank you.
 For the gentleman from Fudan University, a question.
-Because I know the American core values are liberty, equality, they advocate human rights.
-What's the core value of our communism and the Chinese government.
+(Inaudible) liberty (inaudible) equality (inaudible) human rights.
+After (inaudible) communism and the Chinese government.
 Yeah, that's my question.

 MR. XIN QIANG: Thank you for your question.